raquo/scala-dom-types/README.md

 Reflected attributes may behave slightly differently depending on whether you implement them as props or attributes.
 For example, in HTML5 the `cols` reflected attribute has a default value of `20`.
 If you read the `col` property fro man empty `<textarea>` element, you will get `20`.
 However, if you try to read the attribute `col`, you will get nothing because the attribute was never explicitly set.

 Note that Javascript DOM performs better for reading/writing DOM props than reading/writing HTML attributes.

+### Complex Keys

+Properties like `className` often require special handling in consuming libraries.
+For example, instead of a `String` based interface, you might want to offer a `Seq[String]` based one for `className`.
+To facilitate the development of such opinionated APIs we offer these keys in separate traits (`ComplexHtmlKeys` and `ComplexSvgKeys`) that allow for completely custom types.

+If you don't need such customization at all, just use `CanonicalComplexHtmlKeys` and `CanonicalComplexSvgKeys` traits which implement these keys similar to all the others.

 ### DOM Events & `dom.Event.target`